-All incoming Faculty of Science students (both local and international) would have been informed by the Registrar's Office to take their QET during the 1st Round.
+All incoming Faculty of Science students (both local and international) who do not possess the necessary English Qualifications would have been informed by the Office of the University Registrar (OUR) to take their QET.
 Students will be notified by the Centre for English Language Communications (CELC) of their QET results.